Attribution Report

 event schema, which you can see here.

-The value extractor is built via a JsonPath expression, where you can specify the events fields from which to extract the value and perform
+The value extractor is built via a JSONPath expression, in which you can specify the events fields from which to extract the value and perform

 arithmetic operations on those values (2)